fcichos/SoftMatterPhysics/source/index.rst

-..
+q..
 Soft Matter Physics documentation master file, created by sphinx-quickstart on Sun Sep 12 21:20:00 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.